ubc-library-rc/workflow-tools/index.md

 1. Identify a few common tools and what they are for.
 2. Articulate the big questions to ask when exploring a new tool.

-- describe what web scraping is
-- identify cases when web scraping may be useful
-- use one method to scrape content from the web
-- do basic cleaning on scraped output

 ## Schedule

 | 0:00 | Introduction and overview |